hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

 ### Disabling Reauthentication

+Note: this only applies to the ec2 authentication method.

 If in a given organization's architecture, a client fetches a long-lived Vault token and has no need to rotate the token, all future logins for that instance ID can be disabled.
 If the option `disallow_reauthentication` is set, only one